When to Transplant Peonies

 September is an excellent month to do so, especially if your peony plants are well-established.

-If you choose to transplant peonies in the spring, you must do it just as new growth is occurring.
+If you choose to transplant peonies in the spring (which is between March to May) you must do it just as you see new growth coming from the plant.

 Green bush of flower peonies growing in the garden

-• In the fall (September, preferably), choose a spot that gets at least six hours of full sun per day.
+In the fall (around September), choose a spot that gets at least six hours of full sun per day.

 How Deep are Peony Roots?